verilator/verilator/.github/ISSUE_TEMPLATE/bug_report.md

 Can you attach an example that shows the issue?
 (Must be openly licensed, ideally in test_regress format.)

+What 'verilator' command line do we use to run your example?

 What 'verilator --version' are you using?
 Did you try it with the git master version?

 What OS and distribution are you using?